BitCANN/bitcann-contracts/README.md

    - A minimum starting bid of atleast 0.025 BCH
    - Runs for 144 blocks (~1 day), extended by 72 blocks if bid made near end (i.e less than 72 blocks were remaining)
    - Creates two NFT pairs to track the auction state:
-     1. Immutable NFT containing registrationId (8 bytes) + nameHash (32 bytes).
+     1. Immutable NFT containing registrationId (8 bytes) + name (bytes).
 The satoshis held by this NFT is the bid value.
-     2. Mutable NFT containing registrationId (8 bytes) + auctionEndBlock (4 bytes) + bidderLockingytecode (25 bytes) + isNameRevealed flag (1 byte)
+     2. Mutable NFT containing registrationId (8 bytes) + auctionEndBlock (4 bytes) + bidderLockingytecode (25 bytes)

    Transaction Structure:
    | # | Inputs | Outputs |